hridampalwe/BookZilla-Book-Recommend/README.md

 # BookZilla-Book-Recommend #
 ## Simple content-based recommendation engine made with MongoDB, Express JS and NodeJS ##

-This engine uses a [Consine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) and [Eucledean Distance](https://en.wikipedia.org/wiki/Euclidean_distance)to recommend a book to a selected book by the user
+This engine uses a [Consine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) and [Eucledean Distance](https://en.wikipedia.org/wiki/Euclidean_distance) to recommend a book to a selected book by the user

 Its a filtering system that uses above algorithms to filter through large datasets